msaadeghii/av-dkf/README.md

 # Audio-visual Deep Kalman Filter (AV-DKF)

-This repository contains the codes for the audio-visual speech enhancement (AVSE) framework based on Deep Kalman Filter (DKF), which is proposed in the following paper:
+This repository contains the codes for the audio-visual speech enhancement (AVSE) framework based on Deep Kalman Filter (DKF) [1], as well as the fast & efficient speech enhancement method proposed in [2].

-> [1] A. Golmakani, M. Sadeghi, and R. Serizel, [Audio-visual Speech Enhancement with a Deep Kalman Filter Generative Model](https://arxiv.org/abs/2211.00988), in IEEE International Conference on Acoustics Speech and Signal Processing (ICASSP), June 2023.

 We have used the [DVAE repository](https://github.com/XiaoyuBIE1994/DVAE) to write these codes.